It might sound boring, but thinking about how to save money as a student is important!

 Sell second-hand items on eBay or homemade stuff on Etsy

-Tips for sticking to your budget
+Other tips for sticking to your budget

 Budgets can be quickly forgotten on a night out or in the middle of exams.
 So we’ve put together some useful ideas for staying within your allowance: